bioexcel/cwl-best-practice-guide/docs/devpractice/tests.md

 # Writing incremental tests

+Providing tests for workflows is important - they enable new users to be sure that a workflow behaves as expected, and also gives developers a reference to use to ensure that any changes made to the tools doesn't break the workflow.
+Setting up tests can be daunting, and time consuming at the start, but doing so will pay off in the long term.
+Below we discuss some of the details of how to do this.

 ## Find/create test data for each step

 If the data is open then partial data from earlier steps is easiest to use.